nextflow-io/training/docs/nf_develop/3_create.md

 ### `nextflow_schema.json`

 The `nextflow_schema.json` is a file used to store parameter related information including type, description and help text in a machine readable format.
-This file is used for various purposes, including automated parameter validation, help text generation, and interactive parameter form rendering in UI interfaces.
+The schema is used for various purposes, including automated parameter validation, help text generation, and interactive parameter form rendering in UI interfaces.

 ### GitHub actions workflows